-Whether you are planning to stay in the Netherlands for a long time or just a short period, the first thing you need to do is to register yourself at the local council so that you are included in the Personal Records Database (‘Basisregistratie Personen, BRP’).
+Whether you are planning to stay in the Netherlands for a long time or just a short period, the first thing you need to do is to register with the local council so that you are included in the Personal Records Database (‘Basisregistratie Personen, BRP’).

 A citizen service number is a unique number assigned to everyone who is registered in the Personal Records Database.
 This number is essential if you want to work, open a bank account, take out health insurance or apply for a benefit in the Netherlands.

-You will need to apply for a DigiD account so that you can identify yourself online when accessing government services and websites.
-You will need a citizen service number to open a DigiD account.
+You will need to apply for a DigiD account to verify your identity when accessing online government services and websites..
+You will need a citizen service number to create a DigiD account.

 The EU Talent Pool pilot is open to all jobseekers that fall under the EU Temporary Protection Directive.
-After you register on the site and upload your CV, it will be visible to public employment services and registered employers in all participating EURES countries.
+After you create your CV on Europass and share your profile with EURES, it will be visible to public employment services and registered employers in all participating EURES countries.
 You will also be able to browse job vacancies published on the EURES portal.

 Enter your postcode on the website to find your nearest UWV office and see its opening hours (in Dutch).
 Please remember to bring your passport or a valid ID and your citizen service number with you.